Is it possible to withdraw from classes after the withdraw deadline has passed?

 I have a personal emergency and need to miss some classes.
 What do I do?

 Fill out the Student Request for Assistance form.

-The Dean of Students office will verify the situation (so if you have any supporting documents, include them on the form), then contact your instructors for you.
+The Center for Student Rights and Responsibilities will verify the situation (so if you have any supporting documents, include them on the form), then contact your instructors for you.

 I’m concerned about a student/friend/roommate/etc. What should I do?